profit without cash flow

 What’s the Difference Between a Line of Credit and a Term Loan for Working Capital?

-A line of credit’s your flexible safety net, you’ll draw what you need, when you need that, paying interest only for what you use.
+A line of credit’s your flexible safety net, you’ll draw what you need, when you need it, paying interest only for what you use.
 A term loan’s a lump sum you’ll receive upfront and repay according to a fixed schedule.

 How Quickly Can a Business Recover if Working Capital Runs Critically Low?